-According to research, the most accurate predictor of a student's achievement in school is not income or social status, but the extent to which that student's family is able to:
+According to research, the most accurate predictor of a student's achievement in school is not income or social status but the extent to which that student's family can:

-- Create a home environment that encourages learning; - Communicate high, yet reasonable, expectations for their children's achievement and future careers; and - Become involved in their children's education at school and in the community.
+- Create a home environment that encourages learning. - Communicate high, yet reasonable, expectations for their children's achievement and future careers; and - Become involved in their children's school and community education.

-Although this document is intended for Washington State GEAR UP staff, this work should ideally be part of a broader effort spearheaded by administrators and carried out as a team.
+Although this document is intended for Washington State GEAR UP staff, this work should ideally be part of a broader effort spearheaded by administrators and carried out as a collaborative team effort.